cbares/plt/README.md

 You can test the state evolution :

-each player will pick the first card of the first river when you press the spacebar.
+the active player will pick the first card of the first river when you press the spacebar.
 ```
 bin/client engine
 ```